-The Heath Street Cycleway is about as good as a cycleway gets
+The Heath Street Cycleway is about as good as a cycleway gets.

 As good as it gets!
 Read our submission in Heath Street Cycleway

-The cycleway allows locals, particularly children, to safely ride to Timbrell Park in an area jammed with cars.
+Most importantly, the cycleway allows locals, particularly children, to safely ride to Timbrell Park in an area jammed with cars.

 An overview of the Concord to Bay Cycleway connecting bicycle riders from Strathfield to the Inner West (Source: Canada Bay Council)